sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-2/Program-Control.md

 ```
 switch2:
 	addq    $2, %rdi
-	cmpq    $8, %rdi // Check to see if the argument should be in the default case.
+	cmpq    $8, %rdi // Check to see if the argument should be in the
+	                 // Default case
 	ja      .L2 // Jumps to default case
 	jmp     *.L4(,%rdi,8) // Performs the jump to the correct block in the switch
 						  // Statement
 ```

-A jump table is just an array of addresses in assembly:
+In assembly, a jump table is just an array of addresses :

 ```
 .L4: